Shipping Lines Begin to Announce Low Sulphur Surcharge (LSS)

 However with the oceans so full of container ships, the enormous scale of operations accounts for 3% of the globes total CO2 emissions.
 This has led to new environmental regulations, forcing shipping lines to use better quality, cleaner fuels in certain areas.
 The regulations put a limit on the amount of sulphur being burned on voyages.

-Shippo; LSS charge, trends
+Shippo; LSS surcharge, trends

 The shipping lines claim that the cost to them of buying higher quality fuel will increase their costs by as much as 50% in some cases, a fee which they must somehow transfer forth to their customers to ensure they do not take a loss.
 This will come in the form of Low Sulphur Surcharges.
 The current announced figures are around $15 per 20ft container on routes from Asia to Europe.